 Your ex-partner cannot oppose an application for divorce except in specific circumstances, such a disagreement with the date of separation.
 If you wish to remarry you need to ensure you have allowed sufficient time for your divorce to finalise.
 Not wishing to be divorced is not a ground to oppose it.

-Divorce under the Family Law Act is on a no-fault basis – the only ground is that the marriage has irretrievably broken down which is then evidence by a minimise of 12 months separation prior the application for divorce being filed.
+Divorce under the Family Law Act is on a no-fault basis – the only ground is that the marriage has irretrievably broken down, which is then evidenced by a minimum of 12 months separation prior the application for divorce being filed.

 Courts can decline to make a divorce order including if it is not satisfied with the care and financial support of children of the marriage.

 Do you have a question about family law or relationship law?